kevingbb/lunchbytesNov2022/README.md

 ### Getting Started

-You will need to install an Azure CLI extension to work with Container Apps.
+You will need to install an Azure CLI extension to work with Azure Container Apps.

 Run the following command.